geoffthorpe/newhcp/README.md

 ### Virtual machine injection

-For workloads that require an entire operating system instance (i.e. a dedicated kernel), the framework supports running a virtual machine (qemu or user-mode-linux) within the container and launching the workload within that container.
+For workloads that require an entire operating system instance (i.e. a dedicated kernel), the framework supports running a virtual machine (qemu/kvm or user-mode-linux) within the container and launching the workload within that VM.
 This is notably used for demonstrating NFSv4 functionality, as the filesystem is most easily enabled via in-kernel support, so we launch the server (`nfs`) and clients (`barton` and `catarina`) as full blown VMs.
-Note, the container takes care of bridging between the virtualized network in the VM and the container's network.
+The container takes care of bridging between the container network and the virtualized network in the VM.

 ### Reusable tooling